 Are Opossums Dangerous To Humans, Pets And Property?
 Officially known as the Virginian opossum, opossums are the only marsupials native to the United States With beady eyes and long whiskers, they look a little bit like rats They have white

-How to Get Rid of Possums in Your Yard: 5 Humane Ways The terms “possum” and “opossum” are often used interchangeably to refer to the North American opossum (Didelphimorphia), a marsupial that's easily recognized by its pointed snout, grayish-brown fur, and hairless, prehensile tail
+How to Get Rid of Possums in Your Yard: 5 Humane Ways The terms “possum” and “opossum” are often used interchangeably when referring to the North American opossum (Didelphimorphia), a marsupial identified by its pointed snout, grayish-brown fur, and hairless prehensile tail